 in SQL Server installation, configuration, upgrade and migration, backup and recovery, security, storage and capacity planning, performance monitoring and tuning, troubleshooting, high availability, and failover.

-Proposers shall clearly describe their ability to exceed the qualifications described in the Mandatory Qualifications for Proposer and should describe their experience in the other evaluation criteria listed above.
+Proposers shall clearly describe their ability to meet the qualifications described in the Mandatory Qualifications for Proposer.
+Proposers should clearly describe their ability to exceed the desired qualifications described in the Desirable Qualifications for Proposer section and should describe their experience in the other evaluation criteria listed above..

 E. Approach and Methodology